itsKayWat/Identity-Insight-ID-Check/README.md

 https://sites.google.com/view/background-check-readme

 # Identity-Insight
-Identity Insight is a comprehensive tool for conducting background checks and identity verification.
-It aggregates data from social media, public records, and more to provide detailed reports.
-Ideal for security professionals and researchers.
+Identity Insight is a powerful tool for background checks and identity verification, compiling data from social media, public records, and other sources to generate comprehensive reports.
+Designed for security professionals, researchers, and enterprise background check services, it delivers in-depth insights with accuracy and efficiency.